 Integration apps like Zapier can help automate your workflow by linking all your apps together.
-For instance, if you use a platform like Dropbox to organize and store candidate resumes, Zapier can transfer information from Dropbox to a CRM app like Salesforce.
+For instance, if you use a platform like Dropbox to organize and store candidate resumes, Zapier can transfer information from Dropbox to a CRM app like Salesforce or Recruiterflow.

 According to USA Today, 4 out of 5 American employees reported feeling stressed out by poor workplace communications.
 It’s important to agree on what communication channel to use for urgent and non-urgent issues or tasks, otherwise, your team is forced to check all digital messaging platforms which can result in toxic productivity.